 Package chime provides the client and types for making API requests to Amazon Chime.

-The Amazon Chime API (application programming interface) is designed for developers to perform key tasks, such as creating and managing Amazon Chime accounts, users, and Voice Connectors.
+The Amazon Chime application programming interface (API) is designed so administrators can perform key tasks, such as creating and managing Amazon Chime accounts, users, and Voice Connectors.
 This guide provides detailed information about the Amazon Chime API, including operations, types, inputs and outputs, and error codes.
-It also includes API actions for use with the Amazon Chime SDK, which developers use to build their own communication applications.
-For more information about the Amazon Chime SDK, see Using the Amazon Chime SDK (https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html) in the Amazon Chime Developer Guide.

-You can use an AWS SDK, the AWS Command Line Interface (AWS CLI), or the REST API to make API calls.
+You can use an AWS SDK, the AWS Command Line Interface (AWS CLI), or the REST API to make API calls for Amazon Chime.
 We recommend using an AWS SDK or the AWS CLI.
-Each API operation includes links to information about using it with a language-specific AWS SDK or the AWS CLI.
+The page for each API action contains a See Also section that includes links to information about using the action with a language-specific AWS SDK or the AWS CLI.

 You don't need to write code to calculate a signature for request authentication.
 The SDK clients authenticate your requests by using access keys that you provide.
 For more information about AWS SDKs, see the AWS Developer Center (http://aws.amazon.com/developer/).